mahynski/pychemauth/README.md

 ## Manifold Learning
 > "Manifold Learning can be thought of as an attempt to generalize linear frameworks like PCA to be sensitive to non-linear structure in data.
 Though supervised variants exist, the typical manifold learning problem is unsupervised: it learns the high-dimensional structure of the data from the data itself, without the use of predetermined classifications." - sklearn [documentation](https://scikit-learn.org/stable/modules/manifold.html)
 * [Kernel PCA](https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.KernelPCA.html?highlight=kernel%20pca#sklearn.decomposition.KernelPCA)
 * [Isomap](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.Isomap.html#sklearn.manifold.Isomap)
 * [Locally Linear Embedding](https://scikit-learn.org/stable/modules/generated/sklearn.manifold.LocallyLinearEmbedding.html#sklearn.manifold.LocallyLinearEmbedding)
 * [UMAP](https://umap-learn.readthedocs.io/en/latest/)

+> These approaches may be considered intermediate in complexity between conventional, projection-based methods and modern AI/ML algorithms.
+These are generally non-linear dimensionality reduction methods that try to preserve properties like the topology of the original data; once projected into a lower dimensionsal space, statistical models can be constructed, for example, drawing an ellipse around the points belonging to a known class.
+Conventional methods operate in a similar fashion but with a simpler dimensionality reduction step.
+Although [many methods](https://scikit-learn.org/stable/modules/outlier_detection.html) can be used to detect outliers in this score space, we favor the elliptical envelope here for its simplicity and statistical interpretability.
+* EllipticalManifold - a combined manifold learning/dimensionality reduction step followed by the determination of a elliptical boundary.

 ## General Machine Learning
+> Usually designed to be outlier detectors (to handle dirty training sets), these routines offer the most flexible approaches.
+These include alternative boundary construction methods besides ellipses.
 * Outlier detection with [pyOD](https://pyod.readthedocs.io/en/latest/) - This encompasses many different approaches including isolation forests and autoencoders.
 * Semi-supervised [Positive and Unlabeled (PU) learning](https://pulearn.github.io/pulearn/)